 Bozovich breaks down her defense against winter blues into three steps:

 Bozovich also adds that it’s important to monitor and decrease sugar intake if prone to feeling down in the dreary months.
-“Sugar is probably the number one offender that can make things worse during the winter,” she says.
-In the holiday season especially, people ingest more sugar than they normally do, which can deplete the gut of good bacteria.
+“Sugar is probably the number one offender that can make things worse during the winter.”
+In the holiday season especially, people ingest more sugar than they normally do.
+This can deplete the gut of good bacteria.

 “Serotonin is made in the gut, so if your gut isn’t working well, that little happy pill in your internal body isn’t working and you’re at higher risk to be affected with depression and anxiety.”

-If you find that the suggestions mentioned above aren’t cutting it for you, reach out to your primary care provider to help get to the root of the problem of seasonal affective disorder.
+If you find that the suggestions mentioned above aren’t cutting it for you, reach out to your primary care provider.
+They can help get to the root of the problem of seasonal affective disorder.
 Just because the frigid temperatures and darkness of the winter months can make the outside feel doom-and-gloom, doesn’t mean you have to feel that way on the inside.